 - Medical bills, car repair estimates, and other documents

-There are several reasons why we may need to sue the at-fault driver in a collision case.
+There are several reasons why our car accident attorney serving Hoover, AL, may need to sue the at-fault driver in a collision case.
 These include:

 - The insurer will not accept that their policyholder is responsible, denying the claim.

 - The insurer or at-fault party alleges shared fault.